James D. Herbert (psychologist): Professional career

+James Herbert was named 2025 Business Leader of the Year by Mainebiz.
+His contribution to UNE's substantial growth in academic and research programs allowed him to reach the top 10 list.

 Scholarship and Affiliations

 Herbert is known for his work on quackery and pseudoscience in mental health, as well as on behavioral treatments for anxiety disorders.
 He has authored more than 170 scholarly works on these and other topics.
 His 2011 book Acceptance and Mindfulness in Cognitive Behavior Therapy was endorsed by the Dalai Lama.

 Herbert is a fellow of the Institute for Science in Medicine, the Association for Contextual Behavioral Science, the Association for Behavioral and Cognitive Therapies, the Academy of Cognitive Therapy, and the Commission for Scientific Medicine and Mental Health.